digital-realms/ansible_role_instana_agent/README.md

 Dependencies
 ------------

-As per the requirements section, this agent requires a JDK installed. for ease of reference, this role was tested on a box that is installing the JDK using the following Galaxy role:
+As per the requirements section, this agent requires an Oracle JDK installed. for ease of reference, this role was tested on a box that is installing the Oracle JDK using the following Galaxy role:

-  * williamyeh.oracle-java - JDK Install
+  * williamyeh.oracle-java - Oracle JDK Install

-Obviously, this role is not a direct dependancy, therefore if you have Java installed on your system, please feel free to ignore this module.
+Obviously, this role is not a direct dependancy, therefore if you have Oracle Java installed on your system, please feel free to ignore this module.

 Example Playbook
 ----------------